tberriel/FeatSplat/README.md

   #### --white_background / -w
   Add this flag to use white background instead of black (default), e.g., for evaluation of NeRF Synthetic dataset.
   #### --convert_SHs_python
-  Flag to make pipeline render with computed SHs from PyTorch instead of ours.
+  Flag to make pipeline render with computed SHs from PyTorch instead of CUDA's.
+If --gaussian_splatting is not set, this flag will be ignored.
   #### --convert_cov3D_python
   Flag to make pipeline render with computed 3D covariance from PyTorch instead of ours.